 If you want to preview the final content, select the Preview tab.

-When you're finished, you can save the article as a draft using the Save as Draft button, or publish with the Publish button.
-If you choose to save a draft of the article, you can return to it anytime in from the Drafts section of your profile.
-Publishing the article make it appear in your public profile.
+When you're finished, you can save the article as a draft using the Save as Draft button, or publish with the Publish Article button.
+If you choose to save a draft of the article, you can return to it anytime in from the Manage -> Drafts section of your profile.
+Publishing the article makes it appear in your public profile.

 One of the core principles of Kauri is keeping content up-to-date and usable, and you can update any articles you've written whenever you want.

 To update an article, first, open it.
-On the right-hand side of the article is an Update Article button.
+On the top toolbar of the article is an Edit Article button.
 This button returns you to the editor, where you can make changes.

-If it's content you own, then you publish the changes as soon as you click Update Article.
+If it's content you own, or content in a community you are an admin in, then you publish the changes as soon as you click Publish Article.

-If you want to suggest changes to articles owned by other writers, when you click Update Article, your suggested changes and comments wait for the owner to view, approve, and publish when they click Approve Changes.
+If you want to suggest changes to articles owned by other writers, click Suggest Edit on the top toolbar.
+Your suggested changes and comments wait for the owner to view, approve, and publish when they click Approve Changes.